polygonplanet/chillout/README.md

 ### About chillout.js

-Provides asynchronous iteration loop functions that have a **Promise based** interface and it can run with low CPU usage.
+Provides asynchronous iteration functions that have a `Promise` based interface and it can run with low CPU usage.
+In most cases, you can reduce the CPU usage by using the non-blocking loop of chillout.js API instead native JavaScript loops in your code, but you need to change it to asynchronous loops.

 Chillout.js adds a little delay on each iteration if the processing is slow to maintain the CPU stability, and it continues iterate without delay if processing is fast.
 Therefore, it will realize friendly processing for your machine.
-And, it can execute JavaScript without "Warning: Unresponsive Script" alert in the browser.
+And, it can execute JavaScript without **"Warning: Unresponsive Script"** alert in the browser.

 Chillout.js is a standalone library, and you can use it in the most of JavaScript environments (Browser, Electron, Node.js etc.).